Susan Lontine: Colorado House of Representatives

 Lontine ran for the Democratic nomination for a seat in the state house from the 1st district and won in the 2014 election against Republican nominee Raymond Garcia, Libertarian nominee David Hein, and independent candidate Jon Biggerstaff.
 She defeated Garcia in the 2016 election.
 She defeated Republican nominee Alysia Padilla and Libertarian nominee Darrell Dinges in the 2018 election.
 She won reelection in the 2020 election against Republican nominee Samantha Koch.

 During her tenure in the state house she served on the Veterans and Military Affairs committee and as chair of the Health and Insurance Committee.
 She accused Senator Larry Crowder of sexual harassment and filed a formal complaint against him in November 2017, stating that he had pinched her butt in 2015, and made an inappropriate sexual comment.
 She supported Hillary Clinton during the 2016 Democratic presidential primaries and Elizabeth Warren in the 2020 primaries.

 Political positions

 Lontine voted against anti-BDS legislation stating that it was a violation of the First Amendment to the United States Constitution.
 She supported removing the phrase "illegal aliens" from existing laws.
 She received an A rating from NARAL Pro-Choice America.
-Lontine was among thirty-seven legislators who endorsed a letter in 2018, calling for Planned Parenthood to allow for their workers to form an union.
+Lontine was among thirty-seven legislators who endorsed a letter in 2018, calling for Planned Parenthood to allow for their workers to form a union.